Cider press. Own cider production business. How to make cider carbonated

 Filling

-For the manufacture of the skeleton, steel and carbon fiber were used - a very light and durable modern material.
+Steel and carbon fiber were used to make the frame - a very light and durable modern material.

 The flying car is simply crammed with modern devices: